Digital Nomad/Remote Worker Visa

 • Extended stay: The visa offers a stay period of at least 9 months, with the opportunity to extend it for an additional 9 months.

-There are two types of applicants who can apply for the short-stay visa: those who are working remotely for a foreign company and those who are working as independent freelancers or autonomous business owners.
-The application requirements differ slightly depending on which category the applicant falls under.
+There are two types of applicants who can apply for the short-stay visa: those working remotely for a foreign company and those working as independent freelancers or autonomous business owners.
+The application requirements differ slightly depending on the applicant’s category.

 All applicants must submit the following documents:

-• A copy of valid medical insurance which covers the applicant during their stay in Panama.
+• A copy of a valid medical insurance that covers the applicant during their stay in Panama.• Certified passport copies.

 • Certificate showing a clean criminal record.